-For the 2022 California Dashboard results, the state did not publish the College and Career Indicator (CCI), but did release the College and Career Measures Only Report.
-Reviewing our school's performance, FRCS has made progress within the measures of the CCI, but there is a need to improve.
-In areas such as Advanced Placement (AP) course exams, Career Technical Education (CTE) Pathways, and A-G, about

-19% of our graduate students met the A-G requirement, 2.5% met the CTE measure, and 0% met the Advanced Placement measure.
-We will continue to make this state indicator an area of priority for our school to ensure our students are successful in being college and career ready.
-Our school has evaluated our overall performance on the 2022 California Dashboard State Indicators, and we are aware of our identified areas of need of improvement.
+For the 2022 California Dashboard, the state did not report the College and Career Indicator (CCI), but did release the College/Career Measures Only Report, which reports out data related to different measures within the CCI.
+As for the A-G measure, we have 14.1% of our graduates meeting the UC or CSU A-G requirements, which is a -3.7% decline from the 2021 CCI report.
+Similarly, 25% of our graduate cohort students completed one semester, two quarters, or two trimesters of college credit courses, a slight decline of 1% from 2021.
+Further, 17.2% of our graduate cohort students completed one semester, two quarters, or two trimesters of college credit courses, which is a decline of -2% from the previous year.
+Additionally, for the Career Technical Education (CTE) Pathway we had 0% of our cohort graduate students complete at least one pathway, a -1.4% decline from 2021.
+After reviewing our school's performance, CCS has identified a need to improve within the measures of the CCI, such as Advanced Placement (AP) course exams, Career Technical Education (CTE) Pathways, and A-G. We will continue to make this state indicator an area of priority for our school to ensure our students are successful in being college and career ready.
+Our school has evaluated our overall performance on the 2022 California Dashboard State Indicators and we are aware of our identified areas of need of improvement.
 We are proactively working with our leadership team to review our performance and create strategies to target these areas.
 Our goal as a school is to close the achievement gaps among our student population and provide the necessary resources each individual student needs.
-Every student should have the opportunity and support they need to achieve their academic goals and opportunities, regardless of their environment's risk factors.
-We hope to successfully execute this goal.
+Every student should have the opportunity and support they need to achieve their academic goals and opportunities regardless of their environment's risk factors, and we hope to successfully execute this goal.